omerhassan/the-c-programming-language/README.md

 The simplicity of C made it relatively easy to learn and to port to different computers.

 C is a middle-level PL (not a low-level PL, as most of the uninformed people say).
-When people talk about it you’ll hear phrases like “coding to the metal,” or “coding close to the wire.”
-C is the language of compilers, interpreters, editors, operating systems and embedded programming.
+When people talk about it youï¿½ll hear phrases like ï¿½coding to the metal,ï¿½ or ï¿½coding close to the wire.ï¿½ C is the language of compilers, interpreters, editors, operating systems and embedded programming.
 When you learn to program in C you almost have to gain an understanding of how programs execute.
 You know what things like register, stack, heap, and memory mapped IO mean.